craftgate/recruitment/README.md

 # The Way We Work

-At Craftgate, we don't have seniority levels (like junior, mid-level, senior, etc.) in titles.
+**We don't have seniority levels** (like junior, mid-level, senior, etc.) in titles at Craftgate.
 We call ourselves as `crafters`.
 We love our profession and we believe that we are in a journey of craftsmanship.

-We don't have any team leader, team manager or technical leader role or position at Craftgate.
+**We don't have any team leader position** at Craftgate.
 Every crafter is a natural-born leader and leads the team unintentionally regartless of work experience in years.

-We are active practitioners of pair/mob programming.
+**We are active practitioners of pair/mob programming**.
 Therefore all crafters are expected to be skilled at collaboration and teamwork.

 Here are some videos you should take a look in order to learn more about us.
 All videos are in Turkish, btw.
 * [The Story of Craftbase - eGirişim](https://www.youtube.com/watch?v=jXvuTSZ87rQ)